Douglas Fir Trail Project

 Is the City removing the trail or replacing it with a paved pathway?

-No. The City does not intend to permanently remove the trail and, if funded, will not replace the trail with a paved pathway.
+No. The City does not intend to permanently remove the trail and, will not replace the trail with a paved pathway.
 We are exploring moving parts of the trail that are in poor condition to a safer part of the slope.

 How is the Douglas Fir Trail closure related to the habitat restoration project?